kapunahelewong/git-playground/README.md

 ### Check out the first PR that was merged below!
 Woohoo!
 Thanks, @cutiko!!!

 ## Your first Pull Request
-Making your first Pull Request (PR) can be daunting, we all get anxious about it, so don't feel bad, and remember to be positive.
+Making your first Pull Request (PR) is exciting!
 Pull Requests are the way we all can collaborate to make a better open source ecosystem.
-Forgetting training on how to make your first PR:
+For guidance on how to make your first PR:

  1. Go to `pullrequests/` folder
  2. Open the index.html file
  3. Follow the instructions

-You are very close to making your name shine on the spotlight, best of lucks.
+You are very close to making your name shine on the spotlight.
+You can do it!